UNDP-Data/geohub/documentation/docs/data/publish_datasets.md

 --

-Firstly, please go to [datasets page](https://geohub.data.undp.org/data) and open `My Data` tab.
-In `My Data` tab, you will be able to manage all your uploaded datasets and ingested datasets at one place.
+Firstly, please go to [datasets page](https://geohub.data.undp.org/data) and open `Uploaded Data` tab.
+In `Uploaded Data` tab, you will be able to manage all your uploaded datasets and ingested datasets at one place.
 The following figure shows how you can go to publish an ingested dataset.
 The procedures are:

 ![Go to publish page from an ingested dataset](../assets/data/publish_1.png)